 - Hud, Saleh, and Shu’aib are named as messengers in (26:125, 26:143, 26:178 respectively).

 - Zal-Kifl is described as steadfast, patient and righteous in (21:85 and 38:48.

 - Luqman is described as one endowed with wisdom in 31:12.

 Nowhere in the Quran is any of these six associated with the term ‘Scripture’ or none of them delivered a Scripture either.
 Thus, according to the definition of prophet in (2:213), they are not prophets.
 Three of the six are called messengers (Hud, Saleh, and Shu’aib) while the other three (Adam, Zal-Kifl and Luqman) are only spoken of being steadfast, patient and righteous receiving God’s blessings.

 We have also learned from the Quran that God has sent other messengers in the past that we are not told about in the Quran:

-[4:164] Messengers certainly, we have narrated them through you (Muhammad) from before, and messengers we have not narrated them through you.
-And God had spoken to Moses a direct conversation.
+[4:164] And messengers certainly, we have mentioned them through you (Muhammad) from before, and messengers we do not mention them through you.
+And God had spoken a conversation to Moses.

 It is indeed of interest to note that the above two verses (40:78 and 4:164) in the Quran that speak of messengers NOT of prophets in the past, and there is also mention of sending messenger NOT prophet in the future in the Quran (3:81) that undoubtedly confirms the names of prophets already sent to humanity as derived from the Quran.